wenjuin95/lazy_program/README.md

         pyinstaller --onefile --windowed [your_script_name.py]

-4. it will generate the exe file to the dist folder.
+4. done (your exe file is in "dist" folder)

 <h2>Available for window and mac user</h2>